zhubonan/VaspBandUnfolding/README.md

 ![Deformed with and without additional paths](./examples/unfold-symmetry/Si_super_avg_SF_deformed_compared_resized.png)

-Note that a extra branch along $\Gamma - L$ emerges, which is absent if no additional sampling is performed.
+Note that an extra branch along `\Gamma` to  `L` emerges, which is absent if no additional kpoint is performed.

 While extra kpoints are needed in the symmetry-broken supercell, the remaining symmetry can be used to reduced the number of actual supercell kpoint needed.
 The figure below is a test without any reduction - there were 403 kpoints sampled, while the one used the in comparison above has 135 kpoints, yet it gives identical outputs.

 ![Deformed with sampling all routes](./examples/unfold-symmetry/Si_super_avg_SF_deformed_avg_nosym_resized.png)